 Merkel’s Merkiavellism is not at the root of today’s upheaval.
 Rather it was the expression of a highly popular approach to politics at its time, one that was carried by general and widespread weariness of old 20th -century ideological battles and the search for sober and pragmatic policymaking.
 Yet the challenges ahead need political leadership, choice, decision-making and the changes we face, shape and opt for popular support.

 As Beck argues at the end of his 2012 essay: “Germany stands before the decision over the being or non-being of Europe.
 It has simply become too powerful to afford the luxury not to take a decision.”
 In the face of Brexit, unanswered French plans for the EU and plans for a far-right takeover of the EU, this is even more true today than it was back then.
 After Angela Merkel, the coming political generation needs to take up this responsibility, develop and promote different political futures and not leave it to the far right.

-Mr Julian Göpffarth is an Early Career Fellow at CARR and a Doctoral candidate at the European Institute, London School of Economics.
+Mr Julian Göpffarth is a Doctoral Fellow at CARR and a Doctoral candidate at the European Institute, London School of Economics.
 His profile can be found here:

 © Mr Julian Göpffarth.
 Views expressed on this website are individual contributors and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).

 This post is also hosted by our partner organisation, Fair Observer.
 See the original post here.